-Section 4.1 does not apply to registered individuals who act as directors of unregistered firms.
-However, significant conflicts of interest can arise when a registered individual serves on a board of directors.
+Conflicts of interest can arise when registered individuals serve on a board of directors.
 Examples include conflicting fiduciary duties owed to the company and to a registered firm or client, possible receipt of inside information and conflicting demands on the representative's time.